-- 4.32 The '5 Budgets' worksheet (illustrated in Figure 4.18) is used to define annual Budget Constraints for each Treatment Type.
-The user can perform the following actions in the 'Budgets' worksheet: - Define a new budget.
+- 4.32 The '5 Budgets' worksheet (illustrated in Figure 4.17) is used to define annual Budget Constraints for each Treatment Type.
+Users can perform the following actions in the 'Budgets' worksheet:

+- Define a new budget.

+- Modify an existing budget.

+- Delete an existing budget.